 - Mandatory: Yellow fever.
 It must appear in the international vaccination card.

 - Recommended: Tetanus-Diphtheria, Hepatitis A-B, Typhoid Fever and Cholera.

 It’s possible and likely that nobody asks you for the card, but this does not mean it is not mandatory.
 Firstly, it’s for your health.
 Secondly, it’s not worth risking your holidays or your business in Equatorial Guinea just for not having the yellow fever vaccine.

 How to travel to Equatorial Guinea?

-There are currently five airports in Equatorial Guinea.
-However, all international flights are presently landing in the city of Malabo (SSG Code).
-As an illustration, find below the list of countries with direct connections to Equatorial Guinea.
+There are currently five airports in Equatorial Guinea, but all international flights are presently landing in the city of Malabo (SSG Code).
+Please find below the list of countries with direct connections to Equatorial Guinea.

 Unfortunately, and with the current pandemic, this entire list has been suspended or obsolete.
 It is totally advisable to review the frequency of flights with each airline.
-For this reason, we have provided you with the links below the image.
-With this in mind, contact them if you have any questions.
+That’s why we have provided you with the links below the image.
+Contact them if you have any questions.

 - Madrid (Spain): Ceiba Intercontinental (4 flights per week)